 4 - In calculating qualifying holdings in the investment advice firm, the following are not taken into account:

-b) The shares traded for the sole purpose of clearing and settling within the usual short settlement cycle;
+b) The shares traded for the sole purpose of clearing and settlement within the usual short settlement cycle;

-5 - For purposes of paragraphs b) and c) above, the provisions of Articles 16-A and 18 of the Securities Code are applicable.
+5 - For purposes of subparagraphs b) and c) above, the provisions of Articles 16-A and 18 of the Securities Code are applicable.

 Good Repute and Professional Experience

-1 - In order to ensure sound and prudent management, the Directors and members of the Supervisory Board of the investment advice firm and the persons that effectively manage the business should be of good repute and have the appropriate professional experience and availability for carrying out the respective duties, giving assurances of a sound and prudent management.
+1 - In order to ensure sound and prudent management, the members of management and supervisory bodies of the investment advice firm and the persons that manage the business, shall be of good repute and have the appropriate professional experience and availability for carrying out the respective duties, ensuring sound and prudent management.

-3 - For the purposes of checking the requirements set out in this Article, the CMVM shall exchange information with the Portuguese Central Bank and the Portuguese Insurance Institute.
+3 - For the purposes of verifying the requirements set out in this Article, the CMVM exchanges information with the Portuguese Central Bank and the Portuguese Insurance Institute.

-4 - For the purposes of this Article, the good repute of the Directors and members of the Supervisory Board that are registered with the Portuguese Central Bank and the Portuguese Insurance Institute is deemed to be affirmed when said registration is subject to the requirements of good repute, unless new information appears at the date of such registration that would lead the CMVM to rule to the contrary
+4 - For the purposes of this article, the good repute of the members of the management and supervisory bodies that are registered with the Portuguese Central Bank and the Portuguese Insurance Institute is deemed to be verified when said registration is subject to the requirements of good repute, unless new information appears at the date of such registration that would lead the CMVM to rule to the contrary.

-1 – When the formation is authorised, the investment advice firm should comply with at least one of the following financial requirements:
+1 – When the constitution is authorised, the investment advice firm should comply with at least one of the following financial requirements:

-a) A minimum initial capital of EUR 50,000.00 as at the date of the company formation;
+a) A minimum initial capital of EUR 50,000.00 as at the date of the company constitution;

 b) Indemnity insurance covering the whole territory of the European Union, or any other comparable guarantee against liability arising from professional negligence, which represents at least EUR 1,000,000 applicable per claim and on the whole EUR 1,500,000 per year for all claims;

-c) A combination of initial capital and indemnity insurance in such a manner that the level of coverage is equivalent to that mentioned in the above paragraphs.
+c) A combination of initial capital and indemnity insurance in such a manner that the level of coverage is equivalent to that mentioned in the above subparagraphs.

-2 – Whenever the guarantee is not automatic or when the respective object does not envisage the extension or nature covering the liability intended, the CMVM may object to the guarantee presented pursuant to the abovementioned sub-paragraph b).
+2 – Whenever the guarantee is not automatic or when the respective purpose does not envisage the extension or nature covering the liability intended, the CMVM may object to the guarantee presented pursuant to the abovementioned sub-paragraph (b).

-The investment advice firms should adopt the accounting standards applicable to investment firms.
+The investment advice firms shall adopt the accounting standards applicable to investment firms.

-1 – The formation of an investment advice firm is subject to authorisation by the CMVM.
+1 – The constitution of an investment advice firm is subject to authorisation by the CMVM.

 2 – The following shall accompany the application for authorisation:

-a) Company controlled by an investment firm authorised in said Member State, or company controlled by the parent company of the investment firm in said terms and conditions, or controlled by said natural or legal persons that control the investment firm authorized in said Member State;
+a) Company controlled by an investment firm authorised in said Member State, or company controlled by the parent company of the investment firm in said conditions, or controlled by said natural or legal persons that control the investment firm authorised in said Member State;

 b) Company controlled by a credit institution authorised in said Member State, or company controlled by the parent company of the credit institution in said terms and conditions, or controlled by said natural or legal persons that control the credit institution authorized in said Member State;

-c) Company controlled by an insurance undertaking authorised in said Member State, or company controlled by the parent company of the insurance undertaking in said terms and conditions, or controlled by said natural or legal persons that control the insurance undertaking authorized in said Member State;
+c) Company controlled by an insurance firm authorised in said Member State, or company controlled by the parent company of the insurance firm in said terms and conditions, or controlled by said natural or legal persons that control the insurance firm authorised in said Member State;

-2 – The authorisation shall be refused if the applicant does not comply with the requirements envisaged in the present Decree-Law or regulation, namely, when:
+2 – The authorisation shall be refused if the applicant does not comply with the requirements envisaged in this Decree-Law or via regulation, namely, when:

-a) The shortcomings in the application for authorisation are not remedied within the period laid down by the CMVM;
+a) The inadequacies in the application for authorisation are not remedied within the period laid down by the CMVM;

-b) The application is impaired by the inaccuracies or false information;
+b) The application is impaired by inaccuracies or false information;

-c) The CMVM does not consider that the requirements of suitability and professional experience established in Articles 5 and 6 have been shown to be complied with;
+c) The CMVM does not consider that the requirements of suitability and professional experience established in articles 5 and 6 have been complied with;

 d) The applicant does not have the stipulated financial requirements;

-e) The adequate supervision of an investment advice firm becomes unfeasible by close links between same and third parties;
+e) The adequate supervision of an investment advice firm becomes unfeasible due to close links between same and third parties;

 f) The adequate supervision of an investment advice firm becomes unfeasible by virtue of any legal or regulatory provisions of a third country governing any person with whom the company has close links or inherent difficulties in the enforcement of same.